tendermint/tendermint/docs/architecture/adr-070-hasher.md

 }
 ```

-### Chain parameter settings
+### Genesis parameter settings
 For the project built on top of Tendermint can use `Hashers.RegisterHasher` to change the main hasher it would like to use.
-For Tendermint itself, it requires a chain parameter to indicate which hasher should be used in the service when the beginning.
+For Tendermint itself, it requires a genesis parameter to indicate which hasher should be used in the service when the beginning.
 Therefore, we need to add a `hasher` param into the `genesis.json`.

 ```json
 {   "chain_id": "tm-chain",